ISA may refer to any of the following:

 1. Short for Industry Standard Architecture, ISA was introduced by IBM and headed by Mark Dean.
 ISA was originally an 8-bit computer bus that was later expanded to a 16-bit bus in 1984.
 When this bus was originally released, it was a proprietary bus, which allowed only IBM to create peripherals and the actual interface.
 However, in the early 1980s other manufacturers were creating the bus.

 In 1993, Intel and Microsoft introduced a PnP ISA bus that allowed the computer to automatically detect and setup computer ISA peripherals, such as a modem or sound card.
 Using the PnP technology, an end-user would have the capability of connecting a device and not having to configure the device using jumpers or dip switches.

 How can I add an ISA card if I don't have an ISA slot?

-To connect an ISA card to a computer the motherboard must have an ISA slot.
+To connect an ISA card to a computer, the motherboard must have an ISA slot.
 As mentioned above, today's computers no longer come with ISA expansion slots and most modern operating systems no longer support ISA.
-If your motherboard does not have an ISA expansion slot, we recommend getting a more modern card that your motherboard supports.
+If your motherboard does not have an ISA expansion slot, we recommend getting a more modern card supported by your motherboard.

 2. Short for instruction set architecture, see our instruction set definition for further information on this term.